Okinawa University Dept. School History

 Class photo of students in front of Quonset hut

 This original site was located on Route 30, Camp Hayward, overlooking Buckner Bay.
-The buildings comprising Okinawa University School served as a school during the day for the twenty-five students in grades 1–12 and as an education center for American military personnel at night, which was how the name was derived.
+The buildings comprising Okinawa University School served as a school during the day for the twenty-five students in grades 1–12 and as an education center for American military personnel at night, which was how the name of the school was derived.

 Dependents arriving on Okinawa in 1946 were warned that there were no schools planned for children, but by September the principal, nine teachers, and a Quonset hut were ready for school to begin.
 The teachers, mostly dependent wives and a few military personnel, had multiple assignments.
 The first students rode to school in weapons carriers.
-Later, when the enrollment reached seventy-five students, students rode in two yellow school busses driven by GIs, one each for the Awase and Buckerville housing areas.
-The busses resembled paddy wagons with bars on the windows and a single door in the back.
+Later, when the enrollment reached seventy-five students, students rode in two yellow school buses driven by GIs, one each for the Awase and Buckerville housing areas.
+The buses resembled paddy wagons with bars on the windows and a single door in the back.

 The first teachers were recruited from the on-island dependents pool, as there probably was no time to recruit, hire, and transport professional teachers from the States.
 The first teachers recruited from the United States arrived in 1947.
 Herbert Wildman was superintendent of these pioneers.
 The next year W. J. Howland became superintendent.
 It was through his efforts that the high school part of the school became accredited by 1949.